wesleyZero/capstone_II/README.md

 end
 ```

-# How we answer the questions we initially wanted to answer
+# Genenate Plots to Answer the Original Questions

 **functions here are linked, but not shown directly because they are soo long**